Ylianst/ESP-IQ2020/documentation/debugging.md

 Data Viewer is a C# application build with VIsual Studio 2015.
 [The source code is here](https://github.com/Ylianst/ESP-IQ2020/tree/main/DataViewer).

 Another thing you may want to do is change the debug level from `ERROR` to `DEBUG` in the ESP-Home confirmation file and reflash.
-You will see a lot more data in the logs.
+You will see a lot more data in the ESP-Home logs.

 ```
 logger: